Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/tutorials/testing/testing_locally.md

 ### Local iteration using Player Builds

-Once the build has completed you can launch several instances of the built executable in order to both host and join a game.
+Once the build has completed you can launch several instances of the built executable to both host and join a game.

-It is also possible to run the builds along with an editor that produced said build, which could be useful during iterations.
+It is also possible to run the builds along with an editor that produced said build, which can be useful during iterations.

 :::unity For Mac
 Mac users: to run multiple instances of the same app, you need to use the command line.